By Kim Chandler

-The court rulings stem from a lawsuit filed by the NAACP Legal Defense and Educational Fund, the Southern Poverty Law Center and the Alabama Disabilities Advocacy Program.
-A group of voters had sought more voting options because of health concerns.
+The lawsuit filed by the NAACP Legal Defense and Educational Fund, the Southern Poverty Law Center and the Alabama Disabilities Advocacy Program alleges that Alabama’s rules will require people to choose between voting and protecting their health.

 Alabama absentee voters are currently required to submit photocopies of their photo identification as well as sign the absentee ballot before a notary or two witnesses.
 The lawsuit asks a federal judge to waive those mandates and also force the state to offer curbside voting.

 The lawsuit notes that many people do not have a way to photocopy their ID or lack ID completely.
 The existing requirements create a particular barrier for older voters, Black voters and disabled voters who are also the groups most at risk for COVID-19 complications, the plaintiffs said.

 “No one should have to choose between their life or their vote,” LDF Senior Counsel Deuel Ross said in a statement announcing the lawsuit.
 “These burdensome voting requirements weigh heavily on Alabamians during all elections.
 But requiring voters to comply with these restrictions during the COVID-19 pandemic needlessly endangers lives.”
 Concerns over coronavirus being spread at the polls has prompted some states to push to expand mail-in voting options and sparked partisan debate over the idea in others.
 More than 50 people who voted in person or worked the polls during Wisconsin’s chaotic presidential primary last month have tested positive for COVID-19, officials have said.
 The Alabama lawsuit names Alabama Gov. Kay Ivey and Secretary of State John Merrill as defendants.
 Merrill said he was not aware of the lawsuit.